jcjorel/jesse-ai-best-practices/README.md

 ### Installation Process
 When you want to install this framework, simply ask your AI coding assistant (like [Cline](https://github.com/cline/cline)):

-**"Please install the JESSE AI Best Practices Framework at https://github.com/jcjorel/jesse-ai-best-practices"**
+**"Please install (or update) the JESSE AI Best Practices Framework at https://github.com/jcjorel/jesse-ai-best-practices"**

 The AI will guide you through an interactive installation process: